A student may concentrate in studio art or art history. An art major requires a minimum of 14 units of art courses.

 AP credit in art studio cannot be counted towards the major, but students who receive a score of 5 on the art studio AP exam may receive one unit of general studies credit.
+A maximum of three art studio courses taken at another institution or on a study abroad program may be counted towards the art studio major.
 Transfer students should consult the department.

 The art history concentration consists of 14 units: 10 units of art history and four units of art studio.
 The art history courses shall include an introductory course (either one or two units), six or seven elective courses (six with a two-block introductory course, seven with a one-block introductory course) covering four major areas of art history, and a two-block senior capstone experience (412 and 415) taken in the fall of senior year.

 Students must take six (or seven) electives, five at the 200 level or above, including one course from each of the following four areas: